Chosen People Ministries: Berlin, Germany

 In 2012, the organization a building dedicated to Jewish evangelism in Berlin, Germany.
 The Berlin center hosts a hospitality network, Shabbat fellowships, tandem language partnerships, and friendship ministries.

 Ramat Gan, Israel

 In 2017, Chosen People Ministries opened a Messianic Center in the Ramat Gan area of Greater Tel Aviv.
 The center hosts seminars on parenting, financial management, biblical counseling, as well as a bi-weekly women's Bible study.

 Toronto, Canada

 In 2019, Chosen People Ministries opened the Toronto Messianic Centre in Toronto, Ontario, Canada.
 The centre houses the headquarters of Chosen People Ministries in Canada, as well as serves as the meeting place for Kehillat Eytz Chaim (Tree of Life Congregation).

 Church affiliations and memberships

-Chosen People Ministries states that it is a member of the Evangelical Council for Financial Accountability, CrossGlobal Link, the Canadian Council of Christian Charities, the Christian Stewardship Association and the Evangelical Fellowship of Canada.
+Chosen People Ministries has stated that it is a member of the Evangelical Council for Financial Accountability, CrossGlobal Link, the Canadian Council of Christian Charities, the Christian Stewardship Association and the Evangelical Fellowship of Canada.